thnikk/cp-keypad/readme.md

 One of the biggest things for me is the ability to disable CDC (serial) and UMS (mass storage) at runtime.
 This provides great ways to debug and configure the keypad without being stuck with a serial or mass storage device constantly being connected, potentially conflicting with other programs.
 I've had keypads freak out when opening Cura (a 3D printing program) because of how it checks for serial devices, and if you don't have any other removable drives connected, it can be annoying to see one whenever the keypad is plugged in.

-## MIDI support
-I'm not sure where to put this so here's another section.
-CircuitPython actually lets you use the keypad as a MIDI device, but I've disabled it in boot.py to reduce unnecessary USB endpoints.

-I think it would be cool to make a MIDI keypad, but it's not something I have a lot of experience with and I don't think it fits into this firmware.
-I also suspect that most people would want completely different functionality, so I think providing a skeleton firmware that's easy to modify would make more sense than retrofitting this code.
-It should be easy enough so if you know any python, give it a try (just make sure you delete boot.py).

 ## Enabling USB mass storage (required for updating) and serial (for debugging)

 Both of these are disabled by default by boot.py and can be enabled by holding down the first two keys while plugging the keypad in.
 If you only want to enable one of them, mass storage is the first key and serial is the second.